munichpavel/fake-data-for-learning/README.md

 For machine learning experimentation, it is useful to have an unlimited supply of interesting fake data, where by interesting I mean that we know certain properties of the data and want to test if the algorithm can pick this up.
 A great potential source of such data is graphical models.

 The goal of this package is to make it easy to generate interesting fake data.
-We start with discrete Bayesian networks (also known as directed graphical models).
+In the current release, we generate fake data with discrete Bayesian networks (also known as directed graphical models).

 ## Quickstart